EmmaLiTsai/recoverKBTDR/README.md

 # MS_DiveTraces
-Repo for recovering 1970s - 1980s Weddell seal paper dive traces from Kooyman-Billups TDRs
+Repo for recovering 1970s - 1980s Weddell seal paper dive records from Kooyman-Billups TDRs

 Contains:

  (1) R Scripts     - all .R script files with code that fixes various issues with the KBTDR traces.
-Many of these .R files are preliminary code.
  		  	Within this folder, you can find six files:

 			  - dive_traces_tidy.R -- contains organized production code that can be broken up into six main steps: